Hendra

 What is the workforce participation rate in the Hendra SA2?

-The workforce participation rate in the Hendra SA2 is 70.4%, which represents the proportion of working-age residents who are either employed or actively seeking work.
+The workforce participation rate in the Hendra SA2 is 74.4%, which represents the proportion of working-age residents who are either employed or actively seeking work.
 This high participation rate indicates strong workforce engagement and economic vitality.
-The local rate leading the Greater Brisbane average of 64.5%, indicating stronger workforce attachment in the local area.
+The local rate leading the Greater Brisbane average of 70.7%, showing similar workforce dynamics to the broader region.

 Which industries are over-represented in the Hendra SA2's employment market?